Patrick Sheridan

 Graduate Student

 My research focuses on transportation tourism in the U.S. South following the Civil War.
-My dissertation explores economic development in Texas through the construction and operation of the Texas & Pacific Railway.
+My dissertation explores economic development in Texas and Louisiana through the construction and operation of the Texas & Pacific Railway.

 Before matriculating at the University of Georgia, I earned my master's degree from the College of Charleston and the Citadel's joint program, with a thesis focusing on the hotel industry in South Carolina from 1880 to 1930.
 I earned my bachelor's degree from Stetson University, with a thesis focusing on the development of the Dixie Highway in Florida.